aliascash/documentation/ContinuousIntegration.md

 ### Jenkins Buildjobs

-The build job configuration on Jenkins is mostly based on a so called _GitHub Organizsation Scanner_.
-This job type is configured with the URL to the GitHub organization and scans all existing repositories.
+The major part of the build job configuration on Jenkins is based on a so called _GitHub Organizsation Scanner_.
+The scanner is configured with the URL to the GitHub organization and scans all existing repositories.

 On each repository each branch is checked for the existence of a _Jenkinsfile_ and if found, a dedicated buildjob for this branch is created.
 So there is no administration necessary to setup buildjobs in case a new branch is created on one of the Git repositories as Jenkins handels them by himself.
 The jobs will of course be removed, if the corrsponding branch is removed like after a merge of the branch into another one.

+#### GitHub-Jenkins-Interaction

+For the interaction between GitHub and Jenkins the [GitHub-Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Plugin) is used.
+This enables two way communication between GitHub and Jenkins with the following major advantages:
+* To trigger a buildjob it is not necessary to let Jenkins poll GitHub for changes.
+The GitHub plugin installs a webhook on each Repository on GitHub, so GitHub itself triggers the buildjob after i. e. something was pushed to a repository.
+This increases build speed and reduces feedback time to the developers, as there is no wait time until the next poll because the build job is instantly triggered by GitHub.
+* If a buildjob was finished, the corresponding hash will be marked with the build status _failed_ or _successful_.
+So it is directly on the GitHub repository webpage visible, if the build is green or not.
+* If a pull request is opened, the result of this pull request is also build right before it could be approved.
+Git makes this possible by applying the desired merge of the pull request and performing the build to check if the build itself is working.
+So if the build fails, the pull request cannot be approved respectively merged.